-A global company employing tens-of-thousands in over 60 countries, The Adecco Group was building a new command center to manage their digital business on a single pane-of-glass–precisely as the COVID-19 pandemic took hold.
+A global Fortune 500 company, employing tens-of-thousands in over 60 countries, The Adecco Group was building a new command center to manage their digital business on a single pane-of-glass–precisely as the COVID-19 pandemic took hold.

 On top of the already-daunting challenge to connect their worldwide digital operation, The Adecco Group needed to do so within strict social-distancing and remote-work constraints at their physical command center, in a world that had switched to remote work overnight.